Declaration for an Awakened Kinship with the Earth

 Center for Earth Ethics - River

-We are honored to share a declaration composed by ethicist Larry Rasmussen on the occasion of the Religions for the Earth conference.
+This declaration was composed by ethicist Larry Rasmussen for the Religions for the Earth conference.

 EARTH—a stunning gift, a sacred trust, and home.